leixiaofeng-astar/eye_rasabot/data/nlu.md

 - When is colour blindness dangerous?
 - When should I see a doctor about colour blindness?

-## intent: ptosis-condition-oculoplastic
-- What is ptosis?
-- What does ptosis mean?
-- Is ptosis and droopy eyelid the same?
-- Does ptosis mean the eyelid is falling down?
-- What is the layman term for ptosis?
-- Please tell me what is ptosis.
-- I do not understand what ptosis is.
-- Is ptosis an eyelid abnormality?
-- What is droopy eyelid?
-- My eyelid seems to be dropping, is it natural?

 ## intent: ptosis-cause-oculoplastic
 - What causes ptosis?
 - What causes my eyelid to droop?